ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 #### 4.1 Study

-**TODO:** Introduce flip-flop. functions, function generators.
+Read the [section on the flip-flop in Lesson 006: Memory](https://docs.google.com/document/d/1TiirGwXiKg6ehxjVPpW-ISQryf8eqycvG4PZMq8cm2U/edit#heading=h.txu21jmors55) and the linked materials.

 ##### Notes on reading the datasheet

 1. Our lab has 74LS74 chips, each containing two D-type positive-edge triggered flip-flops.
 2. Only the first page of the [datasheet](http://www.ti.com/lit/ds/symlink/sn74ls74a.pdf) is necessary for this project.
 3. Our chip has the _form factor_ and _pinout_ at the top right.
-4. The _logic symbol_ at the bottom left shows _inputs on the left_ and _outputs on the right_.
+4. The _logic symbol_ at the bottom left shows _inputs on the left_ and _outputs on the right_, with signal flow and operation _from left to right_.
+This is standard in electronics diagrams.
-5. The operation is layed out in two ways:
+5. The operation is specified in two ways:
-   1. The _description_ does it in words. _In summary, the device transfers its input value at D onto its output Q (and inverted output /Q) only upon a positive edge of the "clock" input._
+   1. The _description_ does it in words. _In summary, the device transfers its input value at D onto its output Q (and inverted output /Q) only upon a positive edge of the clock input CLK._
-   2. The _function table_ does it symbolically, but is equivalent to the description. _Note: An X represents a "don't care" input, that is, it doesn't matter what its value is; and an upward arrow means a positive edge._
+   2. The _FUNCTION TABLE_ does it symbolically, but is equivalent to the description. _Note: An X represents a "don't care" input, that is, it doesn't matter what its value is; and an upward arrow means a positive edge._

 #### 4.2 Apply

-**TODO:**  Single flipflop, with output driving two external LED circuits.
+**TODO:**  Single flipflop, with output driving two external LED circuits. _Can it?_ Also, the clock should flash at matrix position (0, 0).

 1. Place a 74LS74 chip in the middle of a breadboard tile (across the center groove). _Note: The chip has a **notch** or **dent**, which has to be pointing **UP**.
 Otherwise, you will burn both the chip and the tile underneath._
 2. Using the pinout of the chip, connect the chip to V<sub>CC</sub> of 5V and GND of 0V.